How to make

 As we all know, it's tough to get attention on social media platforms like LinkedIn.
 A great infographic can help you compete for likes, clicks, and shares.

 So, infographics are clearly a great addition to any piece of content.
-But how can you make them yourself?
+But what tools can you make them yourself?
 We’re glad you asked!

 1. Canva